Adding source tables to workbooks

 View "<view_name>" references an uploaded table.
 Uploaded tables cannot be used in joins.

-Updating CSV data
+Updating source table data

-Before deleting a CSV, note that:
+Before deleting an upload, note that: